 The hospital will provide a pump for you, but not all brands are the same!
 If there’s something about your pump that doesn’t work for you, ask about other options.
-For example, if you have difficulty lifting heavy or bulky objects, the usual Kangaroo pump may not be a great choice.
-Tubie friends with challenges like EDS have found the Infinity pump easier to lug around.
+For example, if you have difficulty lifting heavy or bulky objects, the first pump offered may not be a great choice.

 Another universal recommendation was to get a good infusion backpack to carry everything in.
 Your hospital may provide a bag, but they tend to be less than ideal – too large to easily carry, too small to fit everything, not enough pockets to stay organized, not rugged enough to withstand heavy use, or simply unattractive.
 It’s ok to want a bag that doesn’t scream “PATIENT” when you’re out and about!
-The Mighty Pack is made to look subtle and stylish, but also has compartments for feeds, infusions, two pumps, ice packs, and all the rest of your gear, including laptops and daily items like phone and keys.
+The Fluid Motion Backpack is made to look subtle and stylish, but also has compartments for feeds, infusions, two pumps, ice packs, and all the rest of your gear, including laptops and daily items like phone and keys.

 As our Friend Kiera put it, “tubie clips are the MVP!”
 They attach to your clothes so you can loop the excess tubing into them.
 This keeps the tubing out of the way but also protects you if the tube gets caught or pulled – it yanks on the clip rather than the tube and intestines.
 Various stylish clip options are sold on Etsy.

 You can also get these on Etsy.
 They go between the skin and the tube to soak up the bile and acid that leaks out, which helps prevent acid burns.
 You can also get 2×2 split sponge gauze pads from medical supply stores and may be the best option for awhile until your tube heals and is less sore.

 AMT clamps keep the end of the feed bag attached into the dangler or the button extension.
 If you don’t have one, the tubes can pop apart and cause feed and bile leakage.
-You can get them from medical supply stores or here.
+You can get them from medical supply stores.
 (Other potentially helpful tube accessories from AMT here.)